juampe/cardano-docker/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-# Work in progress, please keep waiting.
-We are working very hard, to bring this container.
-Our VM's are very busy too.
-Please undestand that this is an "spartan race" building process due to qemu limitations.
-* Phase 1 Build ghc 8.10.2 compatible with state-of-the-art qemu for multi architecture CI/CD
-* Phase 2 Build Cabal 3.2.0.0 free of OFD Locking
-* Phase 3 Bulid Cardano 1.25.1

 # Multiarch cardano docker container 🐳
 Cardano docker is can now be supported as container a in Raspberri Pi or AWS Gravitron container platform.
 It is based in ubuntu focal builder in a documented and formal way (supply chain review).